juliamenndez/UI-Exercise/README.md

 UI Exercise
 ==========================

 UI exercise I developed for a hiring process.
 I had to desing and prepare a prototype for CMR.
+As a boilerplate I used: http://www.ryanbensonmedia.com/harvest

 Version
 ==========================